MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-experience-improvement-program.md

 ms.workload:
   - "multiple"
 ---
-# Visual Studio Customer Improvement Program
+# Visual Studio Customer Experience Improvement Program

-The Visual Studio Experience Improvement Program (VSEIP) is a program designed to help Microsoft improve Visual Studio over time.
+The Visual Studio Customer Experience Improvement Program (VSCEIP) is a program designed to help Microsoft improve Visual Studio over time.
 This program collects information about computer hardware and how people use Visual Studio, without interrupting the users in their tasks at the computer.
 The information that is collected helps Microsoft identify which features to improve.
-This document will cover how to opt in or out of the VSEIP.
+This document will cover how to opt in or out of the VSCEIP.

-## Choice and Control over the Visual Studio Customer Improvement Program
+## Choice and control over the Visual Studio Customer Experience Improvement Program

-The VSEIP is turned on by default.
+The VSCEIP is turned on by default.
 You can turn it off, or back on again, by following the instructions below.

 1. Start Visual Studio.
 2. From the Help menu, point to **Send Feedback**, and then click **Settings**.
-3. To turn off VSEIP, click **No, I would not like to participate**, and then click **OK**.
+3. To turn off VSCEIP, click **No, I would not like to participate**, and then click **OK**.
-   To turn on VSEIP, click **Yes, I am willing to participate**, and then click **OK**.
+   To turn on VSCEIP, click **Yes, I am willing to participate**, and then click **OK**.

 **Manage the VSEIP by using the registry or Group Policy**

-If you install the Visual Studio Build Tools, you must update the registry to configure the VSEIP.
-Enterprise customers may construct Group Policy to opt in or out of the VSEIP by setting a registry-based policy.
+If you install the Visual Studio Build Tools, you must update the registry to configure the VSCEIP.
+Enterprise customers may construct Group Policy to opt in or out of the VSCEIP by setting a registry-based policy.
 The relevant registry key and settings are as follows:

  Key = HKEY_CURRENT_USER\Software\Microsoft\VSCommon\15.0\SQM
  RegEntry name = OptIn
  Entry type DWORD:
--   0 is opted out (turn off the VSEIP)
+-   0 is opted out (turn off the VSCEIP)
--   1 is opted in (turn on the VSEIP)
+-   1 is opted in (turn on the VSCEIP)

 > [!CAUTION]
 >  Incorrectly editing the registry may severely damage your system.
 Before making changes to the registry, you should back up any valued data on the computer.
 You can also use the Last Known Good Configuration startup option if you encounter problems after manual changes have been applied.

- For more information about the information collected, processed, or transmitted by the VSEIP, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
+ For more information about the information collected, processed, or transmitted by the VSCEIP, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).

 ## See also